meteor/meteor/content/structure.md

 <h3 id="structuring-imports">Structuring imports</h3>

-Once you've placed all files in the `imports/` directory, it makes sense to start thinking about how best to organize it.
+Now that we have placed all files in the `imports/` directory, let's think about how best to organize our code using modules.
 We've seen that it makes sense to put all "startup" code in a `imports/startup` directory.
-Another good idea is splitting data / business logic related code from rendering code.
-We suggest an `imports/api` and `imports/ui` as a logical split.
+Another good idea is splitting data and business logic from UI rendering code.
+We suggest using directories called `imports/api` and `imports/ui` for this logical split.

-Within the `imports/api` directory, it's sensible to split the code into the logical domain that the code is providing an API for --- typically this corresponds to the collections you've defined in your app.
-For instance in the Todos example app, this is the `imports/api/lists` and `imports/api/todos` domains.
-Inside each we define the collections, publications and methods that are relevant to those domains.
+Within the `imports/api` directory, it's sensible to split the code into directories based on the domain that the code is providing an API for --- typically this corresponds to the collections you've defined in your app.
+For instance in the Todos example app, we have the `imports/api/lists` and `imports/api/todos` domains.
+Inside each directory we define the collections, publications and methods used to manipulate the relevant domain data.

-Note: in a larger application, given that the todos themselves are a part of a list, it might make sense to group both of these domains into a single larger "list" module.
-The Todos example is small enough that separating them makes sense however.
+> Note: in a larger application, given that the todos themselves are a part of a list, it might make sense to group both of these domains into a single larger "list" module.
+The Todos example is small enough that we need to separate these to demonstrate modularity.

 Within the `imports/ui` directory it typically makes sense to group files into directories based on the type of UI side code they define---top level `pages`, wrapping `layouts`, or reusable `components`.